JHNUL/quizmaster/docs/dev.md

 - Chrome browser (Optional, for testing)
 - [Chromedriver](https://chromedriver.chromium.org/downloads) with matching version, needs to be in path.
 (Optional, for testing)
 - Node.js v18+ (Optional, for building styles with tailwindcss)
   - If building styles, run `npm install` in the `tailwind` folder, then `invoke styles` at the project root.
 This builds css stylesheets to `src/static/css` folder.
+Any change to css utility classes will require a rebuild of the style sheets with `invoke styles` to take effect.

 ## Starting the app